Videos: What To Do With Them

 Making annual timelines

-It takes time to go through a year’s worth of video clips, but once you have them laid out in chronological order in the timeline of your video editing software, you can easily begin the editing process.
+It takes time to go through a year’s worth of video clips.
+But once you have them laid out in chronological order in your video editing software, you can easily begin the editing process.
 This involves removing unwanted clips or segments within the clips.
-Once done, you will have one video file of the entire designated time period ready for viewing with one click of the play button.
-And while these types of “all inclusive” timelines can be long, our clients love being able to view all their family videos without disruption.
-Although, it’s unlikely anyone will watch a 2-3 hour video in one sitting, they can watch however much they’d like, and then resume where they left off later.
-It can become a really enjoyable experience for families to watch together.
-And this enjoyment and value will be compounded over time.
+Once done, you will have one video file of the entire designated time period.
+It’s ready for viewing with one click of the play button.

 If you find you love the video editing process, you can always level up by learning Apple’s Final Cut Pro.
 There’s also Adobe Premier Pro, which is the cross-platform industry standard for professional video editing.
 But neither is free.
 Keep in mind you will need to be working on a computer that isn’t too old or outdated as the processor will need to handle the workload.
 Video files can be quite large, and older systems can quickly become bogged down.
 Also, the more RAM you have, the better.